4 Temporary Staffing Industry Definitions

 Vendor Management System (VMS)

-Typical features of a VMS include requisition and bid management, timekeeping, consolidated billing, comprehensive reporting and automation workflows designed to streamline processes with no risk of human error.
+The main features of a VMS include requisition and bid management, timekeeping, consolidated billing, comprehensive reporting, and automation workflows designed to streamline processes with no risk of human error.

 Vendor Neutral